euougo/100-days-of-code/log.md

 **Today's Progress**: Today I was studying more ES6 features, let, const, read-only variables, arrow functions, rest and spread operators, destructor assignment...

 **Thoughts**: These things makes more sense today, but I realy need to put it on a real project to be confident that I've catched.

+### Day 16: December 23, 2020

+**Today's Progress**: Today I was studying more ES6 features, getters, setters, module script, export, import code block, import everything, import a default export, promises and a bit of regular expressions.

+**Thoughts**: I've had a bit of regular expressions in another languages, but today it was easier than I thought.